 The loft in your house is usually not designed as a dwelling place.
 Even though converting the loft into a dwelling place does not require planning permission in some cases, you will need building regulations approval to make sure you can perform the changes you require.
 As a loft conversion requires structural changes to roof and party walls along with the installation of a staircase and new floor space, you will need a chartered structural engineer who can ensure the safety and functionality of your loft.

 KPCL Structure will help you go through the entire process of loft conversion and balance your building requirements.
 Our team will calculate the strength and the stability of new and existing roofs.
-We will also plan and design safe escape routes along with any advice you need to carry out party wall agreement.
+We will also plan and design safe escape routes along with any advice you need to carry out party wall agreements.